Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Fender American vs Player Acoustasonic Telecaster Guitars

-There really isn’t much to choose between Fender’s American and Player Acoustasonic Telecaster guitars.
-They are incredibly similar in terms of build and feel, with only some slight electronic drawbacks on the Player giving the USA model more appeal for musicians who prioritise versatility.
+There really isn’t much to choose between Fender’s American and Player II Acoustasonic Telecaster guitars.
+They are incredibly similar in terms of build and feel, with only some slight electronic drawbacks on the Player II giving the USA model more appeal for musicians who prioritise versatility.
 But is the American Acoustasonic worth the extra money?
 Hard to say.

 Want to Learn More?